-The value of quorum-ref should be the quorum configuration name which you configured under the
+The value of quorum-ref should be the quorum configuration name which you configured under the quorum element as explained in the Split-Brain Protection section.

 10.2.
 Durable Executor Service

 Hazelcast's durable executor service is a data structure which is able to store an execution task both on the executing Hazelcast member and its backup member(s), if configured.
 By this way, you do not lose any tasks if a member goes down or any results if the submitter (member or client) goes down while executing the task.
 When using the durable executor service you can either submit or execute a task randomly or on the owner of a provided key.
 Note that in executor service, you can submit or execute tasks to/on the selected member(s).